ASSESSMENT LOAN PROGRAM POLICY

 b.
 The repayment frequency and length of contract may not be altered if any of the following conditions apply:

 i.
 The financed lien has a delinquent balance.

-c.
-In all other cases, the Auditor's Office shall consider a property owner request to cancel the contract (SDC’s only) or to change the installment payment option based on the following conditions:
+iii. c.
+In all other cases, the Division shall consider a property owner request to cancel the contract (SDC’s only) or to change the installment payment option based on the following conditions:

 i.
 The request to cancel or change an installment payment contract must be made in writing and signed by all current property owners.